Report from the Kubernetes Patterns 2nd Edition Reading Group

 Configuration Template

-• Many people said that environment variables cannot be changed and are not suitable for flexible operation.
+• Many people felt that environment variables were unchangeable and unsuitable for flexible operation.

 • Secret